THUNLP-MT/MT-Reading-List/README.md

 * Arianna Bisazza and Clara Tump.
 2018.
 [The Lazy Encoder: A Fine-Grained Analysis of the Role of Morphology in Neural Machine Translation](http://aclweb.org/anthology/D18-1313).
 In *Proceedings of EMNLP 2018*.
 * Lijun Wu, Xu Tan, Di He, Fei Tian, Tao Qin, Jianhuang Lai, and Tie-Yan Liu.
 2018.
 [Beyond Error Propagation in Neural Machine Translation: Characteristics of Language Also Matter](http://aclweb.org/anthology/D18-1396).
 In *Proceedings of EMNLP 2018*. ([Citation](https://scholar.google.com/scholar?cites=1081737155461853408&as_sdt=2005&sciodt=0,5&hl=en): 4)
 * Gongbo Tang, Rico Sennrich, and Joakim Nivre.
 2019.
 [Encoders Help You Disambiguate Word Senses in Neural Machine Translation](https://arxiv.org/pdf/1908.11771).
 In *Proceedings of EMNLP 2019*.
+* Parker Riley, Isaac Caswell, Markus Freitag and David Grangier.
+2020.
+[Translationese as a Language in “Multilingual” NMT](https://arxiv.org/abs/1911.03823).
+In *Proceedings of ACL 2020*.
+* Emanuele Bugliarello, Sabrina J. Mielke, Antonios Anastasopoulos, Ryan Cotterell and Naoaki Okazaki.
+2020.
+[It’s Easier to Translate out of English than into it: Measuring Neural Translation Difficulty by Cross-Mutual Information](http://arxiv.org/abs/2005.02354).
+In *Proceedings of ACL 2020*.

 <h3 id="fairness_and_diversity">Fairness and Diversity</h3>